-2. On the Home tab, select the Level drop-down and select 1: Wireframe to make it the active level.
+2. On the Home tab, select the Level drop-down and select 1 : Wireframe to make it the active level.

-In the Levels Manager, a checkmark appears in the Number column for level 1.
+In the Levels Manager, a check mark appears in the Number column for level 1.

-3. In the Levels Manager, turn off the visibility of level 2: Solid.
+3. In the Levels Manager, turn off level 2's visibility.